clangd/vscode-clangd/README.md

 `clangd` is a language server that must be installed separately, see [getting started](https://clang.llvm.org/extra/clangd/Installation.html#installing-clangd).
-The vscode-clangd extension will look for `clangd` on your PATH (you can change this in the settings).
+The extension will look for `clangd` on your PATH (you can change this in the settings).

 ### Project setup